 - Phase III: Applies during periods when there is a significant water supply shortage.

-- Phase IV: Applies during periods when there is a severe water supply shortage.
+- Phase IV: Applies during periods when there is a more significant water supply shortage.

 Actions within each phase have been defined as either actions to be undertaken by the City or by the General Public.
 Due to the number of variables which affect the water conditions in existence at any one point in time, a City staff analysis of those variables will be utilized in determining the transition of the City from one phase to a more (or less) stringent phase.
 At such time as staff determines that water supply conditions warrant a phase change, staff will present the request to the City Council for their approval.